 Applicants may apply for both the combined (categorical) track in child neurology as well as the advanced track.
 Similarly, applicants who apply for the combined track may also apply to the Categorical or UHAT tracks in pediatrics, independently of child neurology.

 Child Neurology — Boston Medical Center:

 The Child Neurology program at Boston Medical Center offers one Categorical position and one Advanced position.
 Applicants who match in the Categorical position are guaranteed a position in the UHAT track in the BCRP beginning in 2014 and will begin their child neurology training in 2016.
 Applicants who match in the Advanced position will begin their child neurology training at BMC in 2016 but must match independently in pediatrics.
 The NRMP Match number for the Categorical track is 1257185C0.
 The number for the Advanced track is #1257185A0.
-Applicants interested in any of this Child Neurology program should also apply to the UHAT track in the BCRP and make their interest in child neurology clear in their personal statement.
+Applicants interested in either of these Child Neurology programs should also apply to the UHAT track in the BCRP and make their interest in child neurology clear in their personal statement.

 Each of the various neurology tracks can be ranked independently in the match.

 The BCRP offers one two-year Preliminary-NDD position (#1259320P1) in the Categorical track of the BCRP to those who match in the Boston Children’s Hospital Neurodevelopmental Disabilities (NDD) training program (#1259186A0).
 NDD is an ACGME-accredited program combining 2-years of pediatric training with 1-year of adult neurology and adult NDD, 18-months of clinical NDD and child neurology, and 18-months of basic and clinical sciences.
 Upon completion of the training, the resident is board eligible for Pediatrics, Neurology, and Neurodevelopmental Disabilities with Special Competency in Child Neurology.
 The program is described here.